 “We have a 2-part carbonless visitation slip.
 One is left with the client, and the other gets stapled to the route sheet.
 If a client does call to question whether we were there or not – we can provide a copy of the visitation slip for them.
 This has worked in most cases.”

-Customers will start to feel great about the relationship they have with your business when you thank them publically.
+Customers will start to feel great about their relationship with your business when you thank them publicly.